daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 ## Slack

 For MDS program announcements, course forums, and correspondence we use the communication tool Slack.
-Slack can be accessed via the web browser, but we recommend using the Slack app, which can be installed via the [Snap store/Ubuntu Software app](https://snapcraft.io/slack) or via the downloadable deb-file from the slack website [https://slack.com/intl/en-ca/downloads/linux](https://slack.com/intl/en-ca/downloads/linux).
+Slack can be accessed via the web browser, but we recommend using the Slack app, which can be installed via the [Snap store/Ubuntu Software app through this link](https://snapcraft.io/slack) or via the downloadable deb-file from the slack website [https://slack.com/intl/en-ca/downloads/linux](https://slack.com/intl/en-ca/downloads/linux).

 ## Visual Studio Code

 The open-source text editor Visual Studio Code (VS Code) is both a powerful text editor and a full-blown Python IDE, which we will use for more complex analysis.
-You can install VS Code either via the [Snap store/Ubuntu software app](https://snapcraft.io/code) or via the downloadable deb-file from the VS code website [https://code.visualstudio.com/download](https://code.visualstudio.com/download).
+You can install VS Code either via the [Snap store/Ubuntu software app through this link](https://snapcraft.io/code) or via the downloadable deb-file from the VS code website [https://code.visualstudio.com/download](https://code.visualstudio.com/download).
 The getting started instructions are here: [https://code.visualstudio.com/docs/?dv=linux64_deb](https://code.visualstudio.com/docs/?dv=linux64_deb).

 You can test that VS code is installed and can be opened from Terminal by restarting terminal and typing the following command: